 On the 2012 visit, fanciful stickers had replaced the paper plates.
 The dragon sticker was especially interesting.
 Why was the dragon licking a bicycle hitching post?

-Unconcerned by the hungry dragon, two teddy bears surveyed the active reading scene from the top of a nearby shelf.
-They added to the domestic atmosphere of a branch that celebrates children’s art.
+Oblivious to the hungry dragon, two calm teddy bears surveyed the active reading scene from the top of a nearby shelf.
+They added an additional domestic dimension to a home-like branch that celebrates children’s art.

-On my third visit in 2015, I noticed the functional beauty of the returns chute, appreciating its role as a transitional conduit between inside and outside, borrowed and returned, potentially over-due and safe.
+On my third visit in 2015, I was struck by the functional beauty of the returns chute, appreciating its role as a transitional conduit between inside and outside, borrowed and returned, potentially over-due and safe from censure.

-After I finished taking pictures, I plunked myself down at the long computer table by the south windows and took in the animated view of College Street.
-With the encouraging word “Revival” in front of my eyes, I felt very fortunate indeed to rest among the trees, roses, and bicycles of Little Italy at College/Shaw Library.
+After auditioning various library books for the role of Traveler on a Homecoming Journey, I rested at the long computer table by the windows facing College Street.
+With the word “Revival” in front of my eyes, I felt fortunate indeed to abide among the trees, roses, and bicycles of Little Italy at College/Shaw Library.